 The intensity of this DRI generally falls within with the ARC RDG's recommended development parameters for Developing Suburbs.
 In terms of land use, the project is in a part of the region that is experiencing demand for warehouse/distribution development.
 The site is in relatively close proximity to existing warehouse/distribution uses to the east and northeast along I-985 and SR 20, as well to the south along SR 317 and in areas south of the I-85/I-985 split.
 However, many areas adjacent to and near the site - particularly to the west, north and east - are unlike this DRI in that they are predominated by single-family residential uses.
 This includes land outside the City of Sugar Hill's jurisdiction (e.g., in unincorporated Gwinnett County and the City of Suwanee).
-In terms of future land use within the City's jurisdiction, the City's comprehensive plan indicates that the DRI site is in a Transition District, between residential character area to the west and east, Downtown Sugar Hill to the north, and the City's planned Industrial character area which follows Peachtree Industrial Blvd. to the south.
-In view of all of these factors, it will be critical for Sugar Hill leadership and staff, along with the applicant team, to collaborate to the greatest extent possible to ensure maximum sensitivity and mitigate potential impacts to nearby local governments, neighborhoods, natural resources and land uses.
+In view of these factors, it will be critical for Sugar Hill leadership and staff, along with the applicant team, to collaborate to the greatest extent possible to ensure maximum sensitivity and mitigate potential impacts to nearby local governments, neighborhoods, natural resources and land uses.